Chapter 9 - Neurological Disorders

 Consider: Early referral to exercise referral schemes for the conditions of MS and Parkinson’s and physiotherapy in spinal injury and pain.
 For many musculoskeletal problems related to the spine early referral will reduce both the length of time of suffering but also a risk of permanent damage.

-Benefits for GPs and teams: Reduced costs of analgesia, reduced falls in patients and the associated visits and referrals.
+Benefits to health professionals: Reduced costs of analgesia, reduced falls in patients and the associated visits and referrals.

-Signpost: to the CSP website for GP’s conditions page for advice on MS and Parkinson’s here
+Signpost: to the Chartered Society for Physiotherapists (CSP) website for conditions page of MS, Falls and Parkinson’s here

 Signpost patients to: The MS Society website advice page on exercise here